 There are no easy answers as we navigate the battle of the sexes.
 But the proper gender role dilemma strikes to the very core of each of us as we all have very important relationships across the gender table.
 My sense is we are all slightly confused as there are so many gray areas but would argue that the optimal starting point would be a baseline of mutual respect and human dignity.
 With this as the foundation to build off, in a relationship a couple can then establish the boundaries and correct behavior they desire.
 One partner will assert him/her self and the other will respond accordingly and the boundaries will be understood and mutually accepted.
 They may verbally spar or test the waters, but this will ultimately become their new ground rules and set their new dynamic.
 Each particular couple creates their own unique rules of engagement.

 That may work privately for a new couple, but how does society respond to a couple negotiating this new dynamic in the public eye?
 On television, in movies, books or any type of pop culture – who will be the judge?
 The audience.
 The very same people who are now recreating the rules in their private lives will ultimately judge the proper gender roles played out publicly.
 We will vote with our feet, our wallets, and definitely now our voices with the prevalence of social media.
+This has given rise to the Cancel Culture.
 The entertainment world will continuously test the boundaries, provoking us with shock value, but the public consensus on what is ultimately acceptable will always prevail in the end.

 As we all navigate these land mines, the traditional gender roles have irreversibly been blurred.
 So, in this new dance of the modern era, who leads?